TreeveWhite/Monopoly/NAMESPACE.md

 # NAMESPACEING
 Monopoly game using a Text Interface.
-(How to playout code)
+(How to layout code)

   * NO underscores (_)